 Currently we only offer this program on a part time basis.
 Full time programs in Forensic Sciences are offered at a few Ontario Universities and BCIT (British Columbia Institute of Technology) does offer some of their programs on a full time basis.

 What does this partnership with BCIT mean?
 How do I apply there for continuing education?

 To apply to BCIT and their programs, you would need to contact them.
-The partnership we have with them allows for the transferability of courses taken at Seneca to be used as advanced standing in their related courses in their various programs.
+The partnership we have with them allows for the transferability of courses taken at Seneca to be used as transfer credit in their related courses in their various programs.
 Keep in mind that you need to apply to BCIT to continue your education there.

 What types of work opportunities might I find after completing this program?
 Do I need further education to be employed in this field?